Nvim :help

 have no effect.

-Without N the tab page is made the last one.:.tabmove " do nothing :-tabmove " move the tab page to the left :+tabmove " move the tab page to the right :0tabmove " move the tab page to the beginning of the tab " list :tabmove 0 " as above :tabmove " move the tab page to the last :$tabmove " as above :tabmove $ " as above :tabmove # " move the tab page after the last accessed " tab page:tabm[ove] +[N] :tabm[ove] -[N] Move the current tab page N places to the right (with +) or to the left (with -).
+Without N the tab page is made the last one.:.tabmove " do nothing :-tabmove " move the tab page to the left :+tabmove " move the tab page to the right :0tabmove " move the tab page to the first :tabmove 0 " as above :tabmove " move the tab page to the last :$tabmove " as above :tabmove $ " as above :tabmove # " move the tab page after the last accessed " tab page:tabm[ove] +[N] :tabm[ove] -[N] Move the current tab page N places to the right (with +) or to the left (with -).

 :tabmove - " move the tab page to the left :tabmove -1 " as above :tabmove + " move the tab page to the right :tabmove +1 " as aboveNote that although it is possible to move a tab behind the N-th one by using :Ntabmove.
 And move it by N places by using :+Ntabmove.
 For clarification what +N means in this context see [range].